Home

 Bonnie Henderson has worn many hats in her writing career, including newspaper reporter, editor, travel writer, and outdoor recreation/nature writer.
 Her latest book, Strand: An Odyssey of Pacific Ocean Debris, is a finalist for the 2009 Oregon Book Awards.
 Bonnie has a bachelor’s degree in English and a master’s degree in journalism.
 She lives in Eugene.

 Louisa Lindsay-Sprouse, the founding director of Young Writers Association, shares literature based curricula developed for YWA programs.
 Called a visionary in arts education, she has received numerous awards for significant contributions to the cultural life of the community.
-Louisa has provided literary arts explorations, as both leisure time enrichment and vital learning in classrooms, for teacher groups and intergenerational groups, as well as to teachers-in-training at the University of Oregon.
-Experienced in addressing educational standards, Louisa has aligned curriculum to benchmarks in Oregon’s arts standards for Oregon Public Education Network and for Lane Education Service District.
-She also publishes youth, and produces a poetry spot of mixed age writers for public radio.
-Louisa is a storyteller/poet who simply finds pleasure in sharing her love for words, imagination and the adventure of learning.
-Louisa has also taught in YWA’s After-School Writing WorkshopsYES!YEA!
-Days and Lively Lit Camps with her husband Frank and for Umpqua Valley Arts Association
+Louisa has provided literary arts explorations, as both leisure time enrichment and vital learning in classrooms, for teacher groups and

 Kelly Terwilliger, poet and storyteller inspires and intrigues kids throughout Eugene and beyond.
 Gaze upon her hats and be amazed.
 Listen to her tales and be transported.
 Kelly is a professional teller and writer of stories.
 She has been telling stories in classrooms and libraries and at community events for the past eight years, and is a member of the National Storytelling Network.
 She holds a Master's degree in English Literature and is a published poet and children's writer.
 One of her stories has been made into a picture book and a second is due to be published soon.
 Other stories have appeared in Spider Magazine, and her poems have appeared in many literary magazines.
 She has also recently published a collection of poems, and meets regularly with local poets to work on new ones.
 Kelly also works with YWA's YES!
 YEA!
-Days and In-School Programs and teaches through Lane Arts Council.
+Days and In-School Programs and has taught through Lane Arts Council.

 Eularee Smith is the Executive Director for Upstart Crow Studios, writing original scripts and music for youth theatre productions.
 Her monthly column appears in several Oregon newspapers.
 Her freelance experience includes writing feature articles for magazines, newspapers, blogs and public relations.
 Eularee also works with YWA In-School Programs and Outdoor Teen Camp.

-Copyright © 2006 Young Writers Association (YWA)
+Copyright © 2021 Young Writers Association (YWA)

 stirring up literary play in youth & in the community